Richard Loving (artist): Mature work

 After moving to Chicago, Loving's work began what Franz Schulze called its "slow ascent toward more ambitious things"— a personal style of lyrical abstraction that by the mid-1970s made him "a figure of recognizable substance on the Chicago art scene."
-He arrived at his mature style during a period when he belonged to the "Allusive Abstractionists," a self-named group of artists that included Miyoko Ito, William Conger and Frank Piatek.Warren, Lynne (ed.).
-Art in Chicago 1945-1995, Museum of Contemporary Art, New York: Thames and Hudson, 1996, p.
-247, 260, 275.
-Retrieved July 6, 2021.
-They were united by their mutual interest in a form of organic abstraction that—counter to minimalist hard-edged abstraction—embraced real-world referentiality, evocative imagery, metaphor, subjectivity and old master techniques, while exploring contemporary stylistic problems.Moser, Charlotte.
-"Regional Revisions: Houston and Chicago," Art in America, July 1985, p.
-90–9.
+He arrived at his mature style during a period when he belonged to the "Allusive Abstractionists," a self-named group of artists that included Miyoko Ito, William Conger and Frank Piatek.
+They were united by their mutual interest in a form of organic abstraction that—counter to minimalist hard-edged abstraction—embraced real-world referentiality, evocative imagery, metaphor, subjectivity and old master techniques, while exploring contemporary stylistic problems.

 Loving's paintings of this era employed bright patterns of varied, restless line—rippling strokes, dotted lines and dashes he described as "obsessional mark-making"— superimposed on richly colored, mottled color fields (e.g., Hathor's Gate Falling Right, 1977).
 In these works, the mark served as his central technique, an indicator of time, human intention and energy, as well as a source of rhythm in his compositions.
 Loving populated his canvasses with free-form, flat diagrammatic shapes (often with bold, electric outlines) and interior borders or portals, creating ambiguous, theatrical spaces that emphasized a contrast between diffuseness and definition (e.g., Water Connections, 1982).
 Critic Alan Artner has related this work to Georges Seurat's, in terms of its technique and illusion of inner light, while also suggesting that it anticipated the Pattern and Decoration movement and later trends in abstraction evoking aerial, map-like associations.

 After an early-1980s trip in which Loving encountered Byzantine mosaics and frescoes, he began incorporating discrete, personalized symbols alluding to sexuality (lips, flowers, fountains, seeds, fireworks) and elemental or microcosmic life (flames, molecules, water, crystals) in his work (e.g., Amorosa Tropicalia, 1983; La Source, 1986; Catalysis, 1991; or Parabola, 1993).
 Critics such as Charlotte Moser wrote that these works demonstrated a romantic impulse to fix the physical properties of ephemeral sensory impressions, creating a precarious balancing act between flux and order, physics and alchemy.
 Franz Schulze wrote that the symbols Introduced a surrealist quality into the work, transforming it from "a cool formalism to an ideographic fantasy, no less cool, but filled with mystery and dark ambiguities."